czsth/hello-world/README.md

 My first repository

 Hello, I am Cooper.
-Wish to be friend with you all.
+Wish to be friend with you.